erdemduman/TodayInHistory/README.md

 # Today In History

-A cross-platform mobile application providing information about historical events that happened on a given day in the past.
+A cross-platform mobile application providing information about historical events that happened on a given day in the past.</br>
-Implementation is ongoing.

 <p float="left">
   <img src="images/ss1.jpeg" width="250" height="500"/>